codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 max-width="50%"
 %}

-With this configuration the whole process is as follows
+With this configuration, the whole process is as follows:

 1. A developer creates a new branch from master.
 Nothing really happens at this point
 1. The developer opens a new Pull Request for this branch.
 The feature pipeline runs (because of the PR open checkbox)